mr-rampage/qt-workshop/README.md

 # Step 2: Creating generators (15 minutes, +10 minute discussion)

-Working with the [quick theories basic generators](https://github.com/quicktheories/QuickTheories), create a generator to generate a random item.
+Working with the [quick theories basic generators](https://github.com/quicktheories/QuickTheories), complete the generator `CartDSL.purchaseList` to generate a list of items to purchase.

 # Step 3: Test the property & implement (15 minutes, +10 minute discussion)

-Using the `Cart.java`, test a property that you defined in Step 1.
-If you finish early, test more properties.
+Test the property where the cart total is the sum of the purchase list given all the products have no special prices.

 - Try configuring `quick theories` to run through more or fewer examples.

+# Step 4: Refactor generator to include expectation (5 minutes, +10 minute discussion)

+Refactor the carts generator to produce a random cart and the appropriate expectation.

+# Discussion: Adding in special prices (15 minutes)

-# Step 4: Negative Testing (15 minutes, +10 minute discussion)
+# Extra: Negative Testing (15 minutes, +10 minute discussion)

 - Identify very, very broad properties
 - Apply very, very broad inputs to verify that the system doesn't crash